sl0/conv/docs/source/iptables-converter.rst

     COMMIT

 As a file this might be read by iptables-restore, which works immediately.

+As the file read is not interpreted in any way, there are few known errorconditions:

+  #) the file contains some shell variables, indicated by '$',
+     this leads to an errormessage and exits immediately with returncode 1.
+  #) the file contains some shell functions, indicated by '(' and/or ')',
+     this leads to an errormessage and exits immediately with returncode 1.

+If you have such a file, and oyu want to speed up by converting, please execute it and feed the output as a file to iptables-converter.

 iptables-converter does some error-checking while reading input.
 Just to mention it: **iptables -E xyz** and **iptables -L** are not implemented and throw exceptions for now!